June 12, 2026

 EVs can be especially useful when mileage is predictable, vehicles return to base, and charging can be planned into the workday.
 But EV route planning has to consider more than stop order and distance.

 Range is not a fixed number.
-WEX’s mixed-energy fleet report notes that effective EV route planning can depend on factors such as weather, road surface, elevation, speed, battery capacity, vehicle payload, and charging station availability.
-A route that works in mild weather may become tight in the cold.
-A heavier load may use more energy than expected.
-Hills change the math.
-So does a morning delay that turns into an afternoon charging problem.
+WEX’s mixed-energy fleet report highlights that effective EV route planning depends on factors such as weather, road surface, elevation, speed, battery capacity, vehicle payload, and charging station availability.
+That matters because two routes with the same mileage may not place the same demand on an EV.
+A flat local route with light payloads may be manageable, while a route with hills, heavier loads, colder weather, or higher speeds may use more battery than expected.

-In a mixed fleet, those details affect the vehicle assignment decision.
-A predictable route close to depot may be a good EV fit.
-A longer route, a heavier route, or a route that is likely to change may be better suited to a hybrid or gas vehicle.
+Those details all affect which vehicle should handle the route.
+A predictable route close to the depot may be a good EV fit, while a longer, heavier, or less predictable route may be better suited to a hybrid or gas vehicle.

 Basic route planning still matters.
 Stop order, distance, traffic, and driver availability all affect the day.
 But mixed fleets add another layer because the vehicle decision, route decision, and schedule decision are all connected.